When it comes to the world of 3D printing, very few brands have a reputation as good as the Czech Republic-based Prusa Research Company.

 A Completely Redesigned Extruder

-This led Prusa Research to modify the extruder design so that the unit’s users would be able to change the whole nozzle PTFE tubing without going through the trouble of taking apart the entire assembly system.
+This led Prusa Research to modify the extruder design so that the unit’s users would be able to change the nozzle without going through the trouble of taking apart the entire assembly system.

-Additionally, the nozzle as well as the extruder nozzle has been moved more closely to the X-axis.
-This has substantially reduced both the resonance along with the print quality.
+Additionally, the extruder nozzle has been moved closer to the X-axis to reduce resonance and improve print quality.

 The new design also has several other refinements such as improved cooling and significantly better Y-axis belt tension.

-Thanks to this unique hybrid approach, the MK3S new sensor works fine, irrespective of the optical properties of any filament being used.
+Thanks to this unique hybrid approach, the MK3S+ sensor works fantastically, I’ve never had any issues with mine.

 All New Slic3r Software Print Profiles